Our Team

 • Gracie Tran

-Gracie is a Junior majoring in Psychology with a minor in Biology.
+Gracie is a Senior majoring in Psychology with a minor in Biology.
 In the future, she plans to enter the medical field.
 Gracie is interested in gaining clinical experience to enhance her understanding of patient care and develop her skills in applying evidence-based practices in a medical setting.